Zedekiah's Cave: History

+Archaeology

 Excavations were conducted in 2000 and 2002 for the purpose of determining the periods of use.
-The wall generally attributed to the Ottoman era was found to have been constructed earlier, in the Mamluk period (13th century).
+The wall generally attributed to the Ottoman period was found to have been constructed earlier, in the 13th century, i.e. during the Mamluk period.
 A small number of fragments from the Iron Age were uncovered, but most remains were from the Roman and Byzantine periods.
 Further excavation in 2011 found an area that had been closed off for the use of quarry workers, probably in the late Islamic period.

-Religious associations and legends
+Biblical associations

-The most revered legend about the cave is that it served as the quarry for King Solomon's First Temple.
-However, there is no historical or archaeological evidence to support this.
-(The meleke limestone of the quarry – which is strong, well suited to carving, and resistant to erosion – is thought to have been used for royal buildings.
-The name meleke is derived from Hebrew and Arabic words meaning "kingly" or "royal".)
+According to local lore, the cave served as a quarry for the First Temple of Israel; King Solomon's Temple.
+The meleke limestone of the quarry – which is strong, well suited to carving, and resistant to erosion – is thought to have been used for royal buildings.
+The name meleke is derived from Hebrew and Arabic words meaning "kingly" or "royal".

-Writing in the 10th century A.D., Muslim geographer and writer Al-Mukaddasi said: "There is at Jerusalem, outside the city, a huge cavern.
+In the 10th century, Muslim geographer and writer Al-Mukaddasi wrote: "There is at Jerusalem, outside the city, a huge cavern.
 According to what I have heard from learned men, and also have read in books, it leads into the place where lie the people slain by Moses.
 But there is no surety in this, for apparently it is but a stone quarry, with passages leading therefrom, along which one may go with torches."
-The "people slain by Moses" refers to a story that appears in both the Bible and the Quran about a man named Korah (Arabic, Karun) who mounted a revolt against Moses and his brother Aaron, maintaining that they had led the children of Israel out of Egypt under false pretences.
+The "people slain by Moses" refers to a story that appears in both the Bible and the Quran about a man named Korah (Arabic, Karun) who mounted a revolt against Moses and his brother Aaron, maintaining that they had led the children of Israel out of Egypt under false pretenses.
 According to the Old Testament, Korah and his fellow rebels were swallowed up by the earth.